owntracks/booklet/docs/guide/quicksetup.md

 FIXME: add screenshot of top of installer

 If all goes well you ought to see green and/or yellow lines only; no red diagnostics.
 Red means error, and the installer would halt.

+Should you wish to, say, add a friend at a later stage, reconfigure `configuration.yaml`, and re-run `bootstrap.sh` as you did earlier.

+## Initial testing

 Assuming the installer was successful, you can verify if the services are working as we intended them to: